pauloteixeira/Warehouse/README.md

 ```
 This migration will be create all of the tables and insert a user to init of use.

-if is necessaire, I'm making a database dump available to alread run the application with data in the folder script in the root of the project.
+if is necessaire, I'm making a database dump available to alread run the application with data, the dump is in the script folder inside the root of the project.

 if you're using the dump data, the password of the admin@admin.com user is: senha123